othim/nn_mwpc/README.txt

     don't ask me why.....

-    3. You must tell OpenMP and MKL how many threads they should use by running
+    3. You must tell OpenMP and MKL how many threads they should use by running.
+    The number of MKL threads should be one and the nnumber of openMP threads depends on the machine and what you run.
+More is not always better!
     - 'export MKL_NUM_THREADS=1'
     - 'export OMP_NUM_THREADS=16'